GeeksGhost/Crowdfunding_ETL/README.md

 - Load the transformed data into a PostgreSQL database.
 - Verify the loaded data by running SQL queries.

+### Python Libaries Required for this Project:

+pandas
+numpy
+sqlalchemy
+psycopg2
+To install the dependencies, run:

 ## Project Data Sources
 The project uses the following Excel files as data sources: